rsksmart/devportal-1.0/content/rsk-devportal/solutions/moneyonchain.md

 5. Tokens Exchange (Tex)
 6. Oracles Money On Chain (OMoC)

 A Bitcoin-collateralized stablecoin minimizes counterparty risk through a set of smart contracts.
-The stable token, DOC, is pegged to the RSK network’s native token, RBTC, which acts as collateral – though other collateral may be used to maintain pegs.
+The stable token, DOC, is pegged to the Rootstock network’s native token, RBTC, which acts as collateral – though other collateral may be used to maintain pegs.
 RBTC is linked 1 : 1 to Bitcoin (1 RBTC = 1BTC) and is convertible to and from BTC.
 The Dollar on Chain (DOC), which is an RRC20 token, is pegged to the US dollar for risk-averse individuals, while the BitPro, also an RRC20 token, maintains Bitcoin’s price volatility.
 BTCX are positions in the system’s decentralized derivatives exchange (DEX).
 MOC Protocol, a set of smart contracts, returns the amount of DOCs equivalent to the amount of dollars received in RBTC at the time of confirmation of the transaction.
 BitPro is issued when RBTCs are sent to MOC Protocol.
 The system returns the equivalent amount at the time the transaction is recorded on the blockchain.
 The MoneyOnChain decentralized exchange’s native token, the non-transferable BTCX, represents leveraged positions on the price of RBTC, and they are created when an address sends RBTC to the smart contract.
 Participants purchase BitPros with RBTCs, and redeem them for RBTC at which time they are burned.

 #### Description of the model behind MOC Protocol